IyesGames/minewars/doc/src/gameplay/items.md

 on adjacent tiles.
 This provides a hint to them, without directly revealing the actual location of the decoy.

-## Flashbang Traps
+## Smoke Traps

-The offending player will get a "full white" screen flash, which fades out over **0.36** seconds.
-For accessibility reasons, the color of the flash should be customizable, but it cannot be disabled completely.

-All tiles adjacent to the flashbang's tile, that are owned by the offending player, will have their digits obscured (similar to smoke).
+All tiles adjacent to the trap's tile, that are owned by the offending player, will have their digits obscured with **Smoke**.

-Similar to a Decoy, a Flashbang will add an asterisk (*) to adjacent digits.
+Similar to a Decoy, a Smoke Trap will add an asterisk (*) to adjacent digits.
 This will trick players to fall into the trap.